appsmithorg/appsmith-docs/website/docs/connect-data/integrations.md

 # Third-Party Integrations

-Appsmith provides **native** integrations with many [databases](/connect-data/reference/).
-Besides, Appsmith can also seamlessly connect with most other tools through the RESTful API plugin.
+Appsmith provides **native** integrations with many [datasources](/connect-data/reference/).
+Besides, Appsmith can also seamlessly connect with most other tools through the [REST API](/connect-data/reference/rest-api) plugin.

+Browse through the tutorials below to see how to connect non-native datasources with Appsmith.

 ###